 A proportion of the Syndicate's insurance risks are written by third parties under delegated underwriting authorities, with the remaining being written through individual risk acceptances or through reinsurance treaties.
 The third parties are closely vetted in advance and are subject to tight reporting requirements.
-In addition, the performance of these contracts is closely monitored by underwriters and regular audits are carried out.
+In addition, the performance of these contracts is closely monitored by underwriters and other departments with regular audits being carried out.